Azure/azure-powershell/src/ResourceManager/DataFactories/Commands.DataFactoryV2/help/Get-AzureRmDataFactoryV2ActivityRun.md

 ## DESCRIPTION

 The **Get-AzureRmDataFactoryV2ActivityRun** cmdlet gets information about runs in Azure Data Factory for the specified pipeline run that happened in the given timeframe.
-Additionally, you can specify filters for activity name, linked service name which executed the run and the status of the run.
+Additionally, you can specify filters for activity name, linked service name that executed the run, and the status of the run.

 ## EXAMPLES